CRaC/example-spring-boot/README.md

 ## Checkpoint as Dockerfile build step

 In order to perform a checkpoint in a container we need those extra capabilites mentioned in the commands above.
 Regular `docker build ...` does not include these and therefore it is not possible to do the checkpoint as a build step - unless we create a docker buildx builder that will include these.
+See [Dockerfile reference](https://docs.docker.com/reference/dockerfile/#run---security) for more details.
 Note that you require a recent version of Docker BuildKit to do so.

 ```
 docker buildx create --buildkitd-flags '--allow-insecure-entitlement security.insecure' --name privileged-builder